 My Butler ancestor was born in 1821, so I will enter 1820 in the “Year” search field.

-I will then press the magnifying glass option in order to perform my search.
+I will then press the search button in order to perform my search.
 I should see a list of people who are also researching Ohio Butlers in the 1800s:

 I have greyed out the profile pictures and usernames of these ancestry members to protect their privacy, but if you search on your account, you will see their name and photograph (if they have one on their profile).